OPEN DOORS: The Real Cost of Artist Led Spaces.

 About the Uncultured:

-As a collaboration between two independents, Ash Bowmott and Laura Sweeney, The Uncultured primarily works with performance and live artists (although they see disciplinary boundaries as porous and unfixed) whose identity, voice, and political status challenges cultural “norms”.
+As a collaboration between Ash Bowmott and Laura Sweeney, The Uncultured primarily works with performance and live artists (although they see disciplinary boundaries as porous and unfixed) whose identity, voice, and political status challenges cultural “norms”.
 The artists they work with push boundaries, creating genre-breaking, world-shifting arts practices.

 Their website and social media provide a vital and responsive set of resources for artists, particularly around fundraising.